status-im/status-web/apps/website/docs/your-profile-and-preferences/create-and-use-additional-status-profiles.md

 === "Mobile"

-    If the profile to add is logged in on another device, read [Sync your profile on a new device][sync-new-device] and follow the instructions.
-Otherwise, [log out of Status][log-out-of-status] and sign in [using your recovery phrase][create-or-restore-your-status-profile-using-a-recovery-phrase] or [Keycard][create-or-restore-your-status-profile-using-keycard].
+    If the profile to add is logged in on another device, read [Sync your profile on a new device](../sync-new-device.md) and follow the instructions.
+Otherwise, [log out of Status](./log-out-of-status.md) and sign in [using your recovery phrase](../getting-started/create-or-restore-your-status-profile-using-a-recovery-phrase.md) or [Keycard](./create-or-restore-your-status-profile-using-keycard.md).

 === "Desktop"